-Although you do not need to book a tour to visit this area, I do recommend it because you get to experience a little bit more in much smaller groups if you are part of an organized tour than just showing up and doing it yourself.
-However, in saying that there is certainly more that I would have liked to do with the kids that day if we weren’t on a schedule.
-Just like the Great Barrier Reef tour I arranged this one through the Cairns Visitor Centre too.
+Although you do not need to book a tour to visit this area, I recommend you do.
+As part of a smaller tour group, you get to experience a little bit more than just showing up.
+In saying that, there is certainly more that I would have liked to do with the kids that day if we weren’t on a schedule.
+Just like the Great Barrier Reef tour, I arranged this one through the Cairns Visitor Centre too.

-Our day began with a tour bus picking us up from our accommodation (which I'll share a bit about later) and taking us to the Freshwater Railway Station where we boarded a train and headed for Kuranda Village.
-At Freshwater Station we had time to grab a bite to eat in the cafe, where you can either sit on a platform to eat, or one one of the many train carriages.
+Our day began with a tour bus picking us up from our and taking us to the Freshwater Railway Station where we boarded a train for Kuranda Village.
+At Freshwater Station, we had time to grab a bite to eat in the cafe, where you can either sit on the platform to eat or one of the many train carriages.
 We then took a little time to explore the museum there.

-Just after leaving the station one of the train crew noticed that our carriage was a little packed with people and immediately grabbed us (we had the only small kids) and took us to another carriage where we could spread out.
-I think that was one of the highlights of the trip for Flynn, being able to walk between the carriages while the train was moving.
+After leaving the station, one of the train crew noticed that our carriage was a little packed with people.
+They noticed we had small kids and took us to another carriage where we could spread out.
+I think that was one of the highlights of the trip for Flynn; being able to walk between the carriages while the train was moving.

 It was such a fabulous and scenic train ride.
-We wound our way over 15 bridges and through 55 tunnels, yes Flynn counted every one of them.
+We wound our way over 15 bridges and through 55 tunnels; Flynn counted every one of them.
 Passing the two waterfalls, Stoney Creek and Barron Falls was definitely a highlight for me though.

 The train made a brief stop at Barron Falls so that we could get off and take photographs.
 The view was amazing.

-Once arriving at Kuranda Railway Station we made our way through Kuranda Village and to the Butterfly Sanctuary, which is the largest butterfly flight aviary in the country.
-We not only got to view the beautiful butterflies, but also had a guided tour behind the scenes, where we saw a couple of Hercules Moths that had come out of their cocoons just that morning and were set to be released outside later in the afternoon.
+Once arriving at Kuranda Railway Station we made our way through Kuranda Village to the Butterfly Sanctuary, which is the largest butterfly aviary in the country.
+We had a guided tour behind the scenes and spent time with the butterflies.
+We also saw a couple of Hercules Moths that had come out of their cocoons that morning and were set to be released outside later that afternoon.

 Our first stop was a Corroboree where we watched the Pamagirri Dancers perform at the rainforest ampitheatre.

-We then boarded an Amphibious Army Duck and had a tour both on land and in the water of the rainforest.
-We learned all about the plants that could kill us.
-A little frightening really.
+We then boarded an Amphibious Army Duck and had a land and water tour of the rainforest.
+We learned all about the plants that could kill us, which was a little frightening really.

-The final part of our tour was to take the Kuranda Skyrail on a 40-minute journey over the rainforest canopy and back to the Caravonica Skyrail Terminal where our tour bus met us once more to return us to our accommodation.
-We did make a couple of short stops at Red Peak Station and Barron Falls Station so that we could go on short walks and view the falls from the opposite side.
+The final part of our tour was to take the Kuranda Skyrail on a 40-minute journey over the rainforest canopy and back to the Caravonica Skyrail Terminal.
+Our tour bus met us once there to return us to our hotel.
+We made a couple of short stops at Red Peak Station and Barron Falls Station so that we could go on short walks and view the falls from the opposite side.